markfier/portfolio/README.md

 ## CNN Model

-This is an image classification model fit on the CIFAR-10 data set.
+This is an image classification model fit on the CIFAR-10 dataset.
 Refer to cnn_model.

+## RNN Model

+This is a sentiment analysis model fit on the imdb movie review dataset.
+Refer to rnn_model.

 # Supervised Learning Projects